mangOH/factoryTest/yellow/legatoSystem/README.md

 To build a .update file for use in factory testing,

-1. Create a leaf workspace with a profile containing the appropriate release toolchain.
+1. Create a leaf workspace with a profile containing the appropriate release toolchain and mangOH sources.
+For example,
     ```
     mkdir factoryTest-0.1.0
     cd !$